solid/solidproject.org/pages/press.md

 permalink: about/press
 ---

-Are you looking to get a Solid speaker or interview?
+Are you looking to get a speaker or interview about Solid?
 Contact us on press@solidproject.org with a description of what you are looking for.

 ## Upcoming Talks